mauroservienti/milestone.github.io/_posts/one-list-to-rule-them-all.md

 Too much friction in creating a to-do list item.

 As a workaround, I used the Slack saved items feature to keep track of things: if I needed to follow up on something in Slack, I saved the Slack message, and the saved items were my things to do.
 That lacked an important thing.
 There is no way to add context to what was saved.
-And it's not only that, the only way to mark an item as done is to _unsave_ it.
-As soon as you do it, there is no way to undo the action and no easy way to find the message again.
-Over time, I lost many messages I needed to find a better solution.
+Not only that, the only way to mark an item as done is to _unsave_ it.
+As soon as you do that, there is no way to undo the action and no easy way to find the message again.
+Over time, I lost many messages.
+I needed to find a better solution.

 Last year I started using [Zapier](https://zapier.com) to automatically turn a saved Slack message into an email in my inbox.
 And that was quite an improvement.
 It works amazingly well, and it's cheap.
 I can use the free tier with the number of messages I save monthly.